stupornova33/MiSiPi.RNA/README.md

 ## To make a plot summary and sortable table of results:
-This function makes one html per class.
-Use "type =" to choose which class.
+This function generates one html file based on the chosen class type.
+Use "type =" to choose one of the following classes: miRNA, piRNA, or siRNA.

 ```
 make_html_summary(path_to_tables = "full/path/to/run_all/", type = "miRNA", ml_plots = FALSE)